friendly-traceback/docs/html/_sources/tracebacks_en_3.10.rst.txt

     Python that this is a global variable, otherwise you will see an `UnboundLocalError`.

+    You're trying to use the name `spam_missing_both` identified by Python as being in the local scope of a function before having assigned it a value.

     The name `spam_missing_both` exists in both the global and nonlocal scope.
     This can be rather confusing and is not recommended.
     Depending on which variable you wanted to refer to, you needed to add either